 Folliculitis is the name given to a group of skin conditions in which there are inflamed hair follicles.
 The result is a tender red spot, often with a surface pustule.

 Folliculitis may be superficial or deep.
 It can affect anywhere there are hairs, including chest, back, buttocks, arms, and legs.
 Acne and its variants are also types of folliculitis.

 Folliculitis can be due to infection, occlusion (blockage), irritation and various skin diseases.

-To determine if folliculitis is due to an infection, swabs should be taken from the pustules for cytology and culture in the laboratory.
+Swabs should be taken from the pustules for cytology and culture in the laboratory to determine if folliculitis is due to an infection.

 Bacterial folliculitis is commonly due to Staphylococcus aureus.
 If the infection involves the deep part of the follicle, it results in a painful boil.
 Recommended treatment includes careful hygiene, antiseptic cleanser or cream, antibiotic ointment, or oral antibiotics.

 Spa pool folliculitis is due to infection with Pseudomonas aeruginosa, which thrives in inadequately chlorinated warm water.
 Gram-negative folliculitis is a pustular facial eruption also due to infection with Pseudomonas aeruginosa or other similar organisms.
 When it appears, it usually follows tetracycline treatment of acne but is quite rare.

 The most common yeast to cause a folliculitis is Pityrosporum ovale, also known as Malassezia.
 Malassezia folliculitis (Pityrosporum folliculitis) is an itchy acne-like condition usually affecting the upper trunk of a young adult.
 Treatment includes avoiding moisturisers, stopping any antibiotics and topical antifungal or oral antifungal medication for several weeks.

 Ringworm of the scalp (tinea capitis) usually results in scaling and hair loss, but sometimes results in folliculitis.
 In New Zealand, cat ringworm (Microsporum canis) is the commonest organism causing scalp fungal infection.
 Other fungi such as Trichophyton tonsurans are increasingly reported.
 Treatment is with oral antifungal agents for several months.

-Folliculitis may caused by herpes simplex virus.
-This tends to be tender, and resolves without treatment in around 10 days.
+Folliculitis may be caused by the herpes simplex virus.
+This tends to be tender and resolves without treatment in around ten days.
 Severe recurrent attacks may be treated with aciclovir and other antiviral agents.